The Catawba Falls Area

 There is one more creek crossing at Chestnut Branch before you reach the falls.
 Thankfully, a fancy new bridge was installed here as well in October 2016, so it's now an easy walk across!

-Past the second bridge, the trail climbs again, and there are a few rocks to scramble over just before you reach the base of the falls at a rocky area with a small pebble "beach" below the pool.
+Past the second bridge, the trail climbs again.
+You reach the base of a massive new staircase structure just before the base of the falls.
+A set of steps leads to an outlet at a rocky area with a small pebble "beach" below the plunge pool.
 There is room for several folks to hang out and enjoy the view, which is good since you'll likely have company!

 History